nordstream3/FOC/production/README.md

 ## Step 8: Test the FREEDRIVE when connected to a BLDC motor

-If you were successful so far, increase the voltage to +24V and **set a current limit of 0.3A**.
+If you were successful so far, connect all three phase wires of a BLDC motor to the FREEDRIVE.

+Increase the voltage to +24V and **set a current limit of 0.3A**.

 Connect to "FREE_DRIVE" in the Vesc Tool and go to the "Vesc Dev Tools" menu and type the command "help".
 This should give you a long list of available developer command line options.

 <img src="../images/Screenshot from 2024-01-20 16-49-27.png"  width="700" style="float:left; margin-right:10px;">